codebysd/node-clusterwork/README.md

 When the above script is run, apart from the main (master) process, multiple worker processes, (1 per each CPU core), are automatically spawned.

-Master process runs the consumer function that can use `dispatch()` to send data to worker processes.
+Master process runs the producer function that can use `dispatch()` to send data to worker processes.

 The consumer function is invoked in a worker process to handle/process the dispatched data.
 Workers are selected in a cyclic fashion to evenly distribute processing load.